shane-gramlich/moananu.com/index.md

-## Talofa
 ![Samoan Tattoo Pattern](images/pattern.jpg)
-Malo soifua ma le lagi mama aiga uma o Moananu!
+Talofa lava, malo soifua, ma le lagi mama aiga uma o Moananu!
 Greetings to all our Moananu family!
-This is a designated gathering place for family and a resource for connecting to the past.
+This is a designated gathering place for family and a resource for connecting to our past.

 ## Roots
-Come find your place in the family tree.
-Create a free account at [familysearch.org](https://www.familysearch.org/) and add your "gafa" or family branch!
+Come find your place in the family tree and let our roots run together.
+A "gafa" (ngah-fah) is a tree branch and symbolizes family history, origin, and ancestry.
+To "fai lou gafa" is to literally research your family geneology.

+1. Create a free account at [familysearch.org](https://www.familysearch.org/)
+2. Contribute to your family pedigree
+3. Link to a common ancestor of Moananu
+4. Share family stories

 ## Reach Out
-If you have any troubles, reach out to [@ShaneGramlich](https://twitter.com/ShaneGramlich).
 We have a private slack server at [https://moananu.slack.com/](https://moananu.slack.com/) for everyone to communicate on.
 Ask to receive an invitation.

+If you have any problems contact [@ShaneGramlich](https://twitter.com/ShaneGramlich) on twitter.

 ## Reunions
 The Stone Family is a direct descendant of Eneleata Moananu and is actively hosting family reunions.
 Come join us at our next event!
 Here are some important links:

 [moananu.com/slack](http://moananu.com/slack)
 [moananu.com/donate](http://moananu.com/donate)

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.